fish520/dir-walker/README.md

 ## Features may be added next

 Think you are dealing with a directory with unbelievable depth, and you may want to traverse it just a certain depth, let't say three.
 How is it possible ?
 It's evidently not efficient to just use a `depth counter`, since we are actually causing unnecessary I/O with every extra child file inside the directory.
 This is where the `skip` method may help with.
-The `FsWalker#skip()` method may just skip the left files in the current child directory, and go back to the parent directory.
+The `DirWalker#skip()` method may just skip the left files in the current child directory, and go back to the parent directory.